rdlauer/articles/blues/geofencing/geofencing.md

 ### Initializing the React App

 The defacto means of starting a new React app is by using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).
 This CLI is a great way to bootstrap a new app.
-To install, use:
+To install, use this command in your terminal:

 	npx create-react-app map-app
 	cd map-app